GoogleCloudPlatform/gke-enterprise-demo/README.md

 var.shared_secret
   Enter a value:
 ```
+VPN tunnels need a shared secret so they can encrypt their communications.
+The shared secret is temporarily stored as a Terraform variable which is what
+creates the prompt.
+Due to Terraform handling the variable you will have to
+enter the same shared secret when tearing down the VPNs.

 Finally it asks for confirmation
 to go ahead with the deployment and build out the two networks,
 each with a GKE cluster.